Before using an ENI, you need to understand the following concepts:

 Primary Private IP Addresses

-- The primary private IP address of the primary ENI can be modified, while that of a secondary ENI cannot be modified.
+- The primary private IP address of the primary ENI is randomly assigned, which can be modified.

 Secondary Private IP Addresses